 - Important phone numbers/contacts in case you lose your phone, it’s damaged or out of charge

-Try Not to Run on Fumes – during wildfire season, try to always have at least a half tank of gas.
+During August and entering into the fall season, California tends to enjoy warm days, cool nights, and even storms which can often bring dry and gusty winds notorious for driving wildfires.
+During the California wildfire season, always have at least half a tank of gas.
 If you have to leave in a hurry and get stuck in traffic trying to flee, running out of gas can really make a bad day, worse.